Tianika/Tianika/README.md

 [Momentum](https://rolling-scopes-school.github.io/tianika-JSFE2021Q3/momentum/) is an analogue of the Chrome Web Store app of the same name.

+[Async race](https://rolling-scopes-school.github.io/tianika-JSFE2021Q3/async-race/) is SPA to manage the collection of the cars, operate its engines, and show races statistics.
+Need a [server](https://github.com/mikhama/async-race-api) to run.

 and others

 <!-- - 📫 How to reach me: ...-->